MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_get_input_report.md

 </ul>
 HID minidrivers that call other drivers with this IOCTL to carry out the I/O to their device, should ensure that the <b>Information</b> field of the status block is correct and not change the contents of the <b>Status</b> field.

+## -ReportID

+Specifies a report ID associated with a top-level collection.

+## -reportBuffer

+Points to a requester-allocated output buffer that a HID minidriver uses to return an input report.

+## -reportBufferLen

+Specifies the size, in bytes, of the output buffer.

 ## -see-also

 <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/hidsdi/nf-hidsdi-hidd_getfeature">HidD_GetFeature</a>